 Edward Daniel Hayden (b.
 1833) was born in Cambridge on 27 Dec.
 1833. the son of Elizabeth W. Hayden.
-He graduated from Harvard in 1854 and in 1858, he opened his own law office.
+He graduated from Harvard in 1854, and in 1858 he opened his own law office.
 He married Marcia A. Winn and later Ellen F. Champney.
-He was a representative to the Mass.
-General Court from 1879-1881.
-He was the Representative to the 49th and 50th Congress and selectman from Worcester for seven terms.
+He was a representative to the Massachusetts General Court from 1879-1881.
+He was the representative to the 49th and 50th Congress and selectman from Worcester for seven terms.
 For seventeen years, he was the president of the First National Bank of Woburn and vice-president of the Boston and Albany Railroad.

 Thomas Wentworth Higginson (1823-1911) was born in Cambridge on 22 Dec.
 1823, the son of Stephen and Louisa (Storrow) Higginson.
 He graduated from Harvard in 1841 and the Harvard Divinity School in 1847.
 He married Mary Thatcher in 1879.
 He was the author of many books and died on 9 May 1911.

 Lydia Swain Mitchel Hinchman (b.
 1845) was the author of Early Settlers of Nantucket (Philadelphia: J. B. Lippincott, 1896).

 Henry Dutton Morse (1826-1888) was born in Boston on 20 Apr.
 1826, the son of Hazen and Lucy (Cary) Morse.
 He married Ann Hayden on 22 May 1849.
 He was a partner in the firm of Crosby, Hunnewell & Morse until 1875.
 He then left the firm and organized the Morse Diamond Cutting Co.
 He was the first American to learn the art of diamond cutting and made many improvements to the field.
 He died in Jamaica Plain on 2 Jan.
 1888.